mattvarghese/coconut/README.md

 To use the distribution, **move into the 'test' directory** and run 'make'.
 If your terminal doesn't support colors, remove the flag *'-D__WITH_COLOR'* from each of the files 'mips/Makefile', 'asm/Makefile', 'io/Makefile'

+Once the compilation completes without errors, Coconut supports running either:
+1) Hand-written MIPS assembly via the assembler, or
+2) C programs compiled via the SmallC compiler into Coconut MIPS assembly.

+---

+## Building
+From the `test/` directory:

+> make

+This builds:
+- `coconut` (the simulator)
+- `asm` (the assembler)
+- `dumbterminal` (I/O device)
+- `smallc` (the SmallC compiler)

+To cleanup the build:

+> make clean

+---

+## Running MIPS Assembly Programs
-Once the compilation completes without errors, run (Note - the file MUST be named a.out for Coconut to bootload it.)
+**Note:** the assembled output MUST be named `a.out` for Coconut to bootload it.

+1. Assemble a `.mips` file:

-> ./asm a.out {.mips file}
+> ./asm a.out {program.mips}

-to assemble a mips program for use by the simulated processor.

-Then on one virtual terminal (xterm) run
+2. On one terminal, run the I/O device:

 > ./dumbterminal

-and on another run
+3. On another terminal, run the simulator:

 > ./coconut

-'./coconut' asks you to first pick the caches.
-Then it brings you to the a prompt
+`./coconut` asks you to first pick the caches.
+Then it brings you to the prompt:

 > mips >

+---

+## Running C Programs (SmallC Compiler)
+C programs intended for SmallC must use the extension:

+- `*.smallc.c`

+The compiler produces Coconut assembly with extension:

+- `*.smallc.mips`

+### Example: compile + assemble + run
+Given:

+- `factorial.smallc.c`

+1. Compile C → Coconut assembly:

+> ./smallc factorial.smallc.c

+This produces:

+- `factorial.smallc.mips`

+2. Assemble the generated `.smallc.mips` into `a.out`:

+> ./asm a.out factorial.smallc.mips

+3. Run I/O and simulator as usual:

+Terminal 1:
+> ./dumbterminal

+Terminal 2:
+> ./coconut

+### Notes / SmallC v1 limitations
+SmallC is intentionally small (teaching-focused).
+Current v1 features include:
+- `int` and `char`
+- local variables
+- `if`, `while`, `for`
+- basic arithmetic and comparisons
+- arrays (represented as word-addressed storage)
+- built-in I/O helpers:
+  - `int getc()`   (reads one character)
+  - `int putc(int c)` (writes one character)
+  - `int puts(char* s)` / `puts("literal")` convenience

+SmallC-generated programs typically end by returning from `main`, after which Coconut transfers control to a `HALT` loop in the generated assembly.

+---

+## Coconut Simulator Commands
-where you need to issue commands.
-The following commands are supported
+The following commands are supported at the `mips >` prompt:
  1. 'n' execute one clock cycle of the processor.
  2. 'c {number}' execute {number} number of clock cycles.
  3. 'p' print values of registers. (small 'p')